neuraloperator/neuraloperator/README.rst

 If you use NeuralOperator in an academic paper, please cite [1]_ ::

-   @misc{kossaifi2025librarylearningneuraloperators,
-      title={A Library for Learning Neural Operators},
+   @article{kossaifi2025librarylearningneuraloperators,
+      author    = {Jean Kossaifi and
-      author={Jean Kossaifi and Nikola Kovachki and
+                     Nikola Kovachki and
-      Zongyi Li and David Pitt and
+                     Zongyi Li and
+                     David Pitt and
-      Miguel Liu-Schiaffini and Valentin Duruisseaux and
+                     Miguel Liu-Schiaffini and
+                     Valentin Duruisseaux and
-      Robert Joseph George and Boris Bonev and
+                     Robert Joseph George and
+                     Boris Bonev and
-      Kamyar Azizzadenesheli and Julius Berner and
+                     Kamyar Azizzadenesheli and
+                     Julius Berner and
                      Anima Anandkumar},
-      year={2025},
-      eprint={2412.10354},
-      archivePrefix={arXiv},
-      primaryClass={cs.LG},
+      title     = {A Library for Learning Neural Operators}, journal   = {arXiv preprint arXiv:2412.10354},
+      year      = {2025},
    }

 and consider citing [2]_, [3]_::